-Date Received Petition Text (Prayer) No. of Petitioner Status Responsible Officer Response PETITION FOR A HARRISFIELD KINDERGARTEN CARPARK AND/OR DROP OFF POINT: TERM 4 - 2019 (CONTD) S 28/04/20 On Thursday 23 April 2020, Council Ardgower Road is our alternative parking area however there is still no room as local neighbours have to also park their cars.
-There are many units and townhouses in the street which leaves very few sopts to park. offices nosted a vinual meeting with representatives of the kindergarten and committee to further discuss the matter.
-With this feedback a supported way Not having a carpak is a massive issue for our service as is VERY unsafe for our children and families - present and furture.
+Date Received No. of Petitioner s Status Responsible Officer Response PETITION FOR A HARRISFIELD KINDERGARTEN CARPARK AND/OR DROP OFF POINT: TERM 4 - 2019 (CONTD) 28/04/20 On Thursday 23 April 2020, Council officers hosted a virtual meetina with Ardgower Road is our alternative parking area however there is still no room as local neighbours have to also park their cars.
+There are many units and townhouses in the street which leaves very few sopts to park. representatives of the kindergarten and committee to further discuss the matter.
+With this feedback a supported way forward has been acreed incorported.
+Not having a carpak is a massive issue for our service as is VERY unsafe for our children and families - present and furture.
 Our families do resort to double parking or parking illegally as they HAVE to get their children into Kindergarten somehow.
-We have had a number of people cancel enrolments due to them having nowhere to park their cards.
-Toward has been agreed upon for implementation for an on-street parking management solution.
+We have had a number of people cancel enrolments due to them having nowhere to park their cards. implementation for an on-street parking management solution.
 On-street signage is to be manufactured and installed - anticipated within the next month.
 Please sign our Peititon to help us tum some of our park.reserve on Ardgower Road into a parking facility for our families and staff.